HomeAdvertisingAll About Citations: Quality vs. Quantity in Local Listings

 PhotosMediumUpload 5-10 high-quality images

-Citation Impact on Rankings
+Citation impact on rankings

 But there’s a catch.
 Inconsistent citations create confusion.
 If half your citations say “Smith’s Pizza” and the other half say “Smith Pizza Restaurant,” search engines struggle to reconcile these as the same business.
-This confusion leads to ranking penalties.
+That confusion leads to ranking penalties.

 Myth: More citations always equal better rankings.